Startup City: Miami’s Emerging Entrepreneurial Ecosystem

 What resources are available for entrepreneurs in the region?

-“There are a lot of available resources to support entrepreneurs: co-working spaces, incubators, and accelerators—WIN Lab, the Idea Center at Miami Dade College, StartUP FIU, Goldman Sachs 10,000 small businesses, Startupbootcamp—that help founders grow and scale their businesses.
+“There are a lot of available resources to support entrepreneurs: co-working spaces, incubators, and accelerators—The Miami WIN® Lab from Babson College, the Idea Center at Miami Dade College, StartUP FIU, Goldman Sachs 10,000 small businesses, Startupbootcamp—that help founders grow and scale their businesses.
 You also have organizations like Refresh Miami and publications like Startup.Miami from The New Tropic that highlight events, openings, and articles about the local ecosystem.
 In addition, there are plenty of local coding academies that are helping to develop technical skills very valuable to startups.

 “The Knight Foundation has been a critical component in the development of the ecosystem, funding organizations like WIN Lab, the Idea Center, and The Lab, while also investing in local entrepreneurs and identifying gaps.